silx-kit/pyFAI/doc/source/geometry.rst

 Axis 3 is built in such a way to be orthogonal to the plane  (1,2).
-Due to constraints on the origin and orientation of the azimuthal angle, chi, (1, 2, 3) is inderect orientation.
+Due to constraints on the origin and orientation of the azimuthal angle, chi, (1, 2, 3) is indirect orientation.
 This makes usually the PONI position with negative third coordiante (at z<0).